Strengthening Rodl's theorem: Introduction

 \section{Introduction}

 What can be said about the structure of graphs that do not contain an induced copy of some graph $H$?
-In the 1980s, R\"odl \cite{rodl} showed that every $H$-free graph has large parts that are very dense or very sparse.
-More precisely: for a graph $G$, let us say $X\subseteq V(G)$ is {\em weakly $\vare$-restricted} if one of $G[X], \overline{G}[X]$ has at most $\vare|X|^2$ edges; and that $X$ is {\em $\vare$-restricted} if one of the graphs $G[X]$, $\overline{G}[X]$ has maximum degree at most $\vare|X|$.
-R\"odl~\cite{rodl} proved the following: \begin{thm} For every graph $H$, and all $\vare>0$, there exists $\delta>0$ such that for every $H$-free graph $G$, there is a weakly $\vare$-restricted set $X\subseteq V(G)$ with $|X|\ge \delta|G|$. \end{thm} Every $\vare$-restricted graph is weakly $\vare$-restricted, and every weakly $\epsilon$-restricted graph has an induced subgraph of linear size that is $2\vare$-restricted.
+In the 1980s, R\"odl \cite{rodl} showed that every $H$-free graph has large parts that are very sparse or very dense.

+To say that more precisely we need some definitions.
+Graphs in this paper are finite and without loops or parallel edges.
+If $G$ is a graph and $X\subseteq V(G)$, we denote the subgraph of $G$ induced on $X$ by $G[X]$, and $\overline{G}$ denotes the complement graph of $G$.
+If $G,H$ are graphs, we say that $G$ is {\em $H$-free} if no induced subgraph of $G$ is isomorphic to $H$.
+For a graph $G$, let us say $X\subseteq V(G)$ is {\em weakly $\vare$-restricted} if one of $G[X], \overline{G}[X]$ has at most $\vare|X|^2$ edges; and that $X$ is {\em $\vare$-restricted} if one of the graphs $G[X]$, $\overline{G}[X]$ has maximum degree at most $\vare|X|$.
+R\"odl~\cite{rodl} proved the following: \begin{thm} For every graph $H$, and all $\vare>0$, there exists $\delta>0$ such that for every $H$-free graph $G$, there is a weakly $\vare$-restricted set $X\subseteq V(G)$ with $|X|\ge \delta|G|$. \end{thm} Every $\vare$-restricted set is weakly $\vare/2$-restricted, and every weakly $\vare/2$-restricted set has a subset of at least half its size that is $\vare$-restricted.
 Thus an equivalent version of R\"odl's theorem is the following: \begin{thm} For every graph $H$, and all $\vare>0$, there exists $\delta>0$ such that for every $H$-free graph $G$, there is an $\vare$-restricted set $X\subseteq V(G)$ with $|X|\ge \delta|G|$. \end{thm} R\"odl's theorem is an easy consequence of Szemer\'edi's regularity lemma, and has proved extremely useful.
 For example, it is now a standard tool in approaching the Erd\H{o}s-Hajnal conjecture (see for instance the breakthrough paper~\cite{lagoutte}, where it was crucial, and much subsequent work).
 A proof of \ref{rodlthm} not using the regularity lemma (and consequently with much better constants) was given by Fox and Sudakov~\cite{fox}.